giovaz94/isee-project-2023-2024/docs/report.md

 ## Requirements Analysis

 - The simulation is composed of a sequence of rounds;
-- Food is spawned casually inside the map;
+- A fixed amount of food is spawned casually inside the map;
 - Food pieces come in pairs and each one of them can be further split in half.
 - Each food can be eaten only when two blob creatures are in contact with it: this to simulate access to resources requires group effort;
 - Survival and reproduction rules: